YottaDB/YDBDoc/ProgGuide/isv.rst

 By default, each directory entry in $ZROUTINES is assumed to contain both object and source files.
 However, each object directory may have an associated directory or list of directories to search for the corresponding source files.
 This is done by specifying the source directory list, in parentheses, following the object directory specification.

-If the command specifies more than one source directory for an object directory, the source directories must be separated by spaces, and the entire list must be enclosed in parentheses ( ) following the object directory-specification.
-If the object directory should also be searched for source, the name of that directory must be included in the parentheses, (usually as the first element in the list).
+If the command specifies more than one source directory for an object directory, the source directories must be separated by spaces, and the entire list must be enclosed in parentheses ( ) following the object directory specification.
+If the object directory should also be searched for source, the name of that directory must be included in the parentheses (usually as the first element in the list).
 Directory-specifications may also include empty parentheses, directing YottaDB to proceed as if no source files exist for objects located in the qualified directory.

 To set $ZROUTINES outside of M, use the appropriate shell command to set gtmroutines.
 Because gtmroutines is a list, enclose the value in quotation marks (" ").